-Other Certificated Salaries/Paraprofessional Extra time: Parent meetings will be scheduled that provide parents wariety of information.
-Parent meetings will be scheduled that provide parents wastrategies to support their child's education at home.
+\$1,000.00 Planned: Parent Involvement: Other Certificated Salaries/Paraprofessional Extra time: Parent meetings will be scheduled that provide parents with a variety of information.
+Parent meetings will be scheduled that provide parents with strategies to support their child's education at home.
 Parent meetings will be scheduled to discuss individual student progress.
 Phone calls and notes home to inform parents of the meetings.
-Translation services and oral interpretation services to support our parent's understanding at various meetings, paworkshops, parent nights, parent/teacher conferences, Provide refreshments for attendees Provide childcare for parents attending meetings.
-Paraprofessional Extra Time 2190 (Title I) Total Expenditures: \$0.00
+Translation services and oral interpretation services to support our parent's understanding at various meetings, parent workshops, parent nights, parent/teacher conferences, Provide refreshments for attendees Provide childcare for parents attending meetings.

+Paraprofessional Extra Time 2190 (Title I) Total Expenditures: \$1,000.00